pmrgnogueira/country-rest-api/README.md

 Probably thought a little bit more about how to structure the filtering/app logic as well as the styles before I started!

+Another thing that I would like to re-visit in the future is the component interactions with the user mouse.
+Since my goal was to practice more the logic/api side of the project, I didn't do all the necessary interactions that usually are needed.

 ## Outro

 Once again, feedback is welcome and appreciated! 😊